Guide

 - How the automatic threshold volume is derived from the current orderbook data distribution

-- How the three highlighting levels are calculated relative to the threshold: below half, between half and full, above full
+- How the three highlighting levels are calculated relative to the threshold: below or equal to half, above half, above full

 - How the order distance column value is computed as the percentage distance from the current price to the nearest order that exceeds the threshold